-Year EF OM non-low-cost/must-run [tCO 2 /MWh] EF BM [tCO 2 /MWh]
+Year EF OM non-low-cost/mu st-run [tCO 2 /MWh] EF BM [tCO 2 /MWh]

 Ex-ante Ex-post Ex-ante Ex-post

 2001-2003 0.719 0.950 0.569 0.096

-Therefore, considering all the rationale explained, project developers decided for the database considering ONS information only, as it was capable of properly addressing the issue of determining the emission factor and doing it in the most conservative way.
+Therefore, considering all the rationale explained, project developers decided for the database considering ONS information only, as it was capable of properly addressing the issue of determining the emission factor and doing it in the most conservative way for the following years.

-The aggregated hourly dispatch data got from ONS was used to determine the lambda factor for each of the years with data available (2005, 2006 and 2007).
+Regarding the emission factor used in this proposed project activity, the aggregated hourly dispatch data got from ONS was used to determine the lambda factor for each of the years with data available (2005, 2006 and 2007).
 The Low-cost/Must-run generation was determined as the total generation minus fossil-fuelled thermal plants generation, this one determined through daily dispatch data provided by ONS.
 All this information has been provided to the validators, and extensively discussed with them, in order to make all points crystal clear.
 The figures below show the load duration curves for the three considered years, as well as the lambda calculated.